madhusudhanrao-ppm/developer/ai-for-financialservices/ai-vision-setup/ai-vision-setup.md

     ![Define a new Compartment](images/details.png)

-## Task 4: Setup policies for Compartment management
+## Task 4: Setup policies for Compartment Management

 You need to create a **policy** which grants manage privileges in a new compartment to the new OCI group.